 A major turning point in my career came with a Pollock-Krasner Foundationn award.
 This grant allowed me to live and work in New York City and the culminating body of work became an exhibition that traveled to galleries and cultural centers of major cities in Germany from 1993 to 2005.
 Preceding awards came from the Vermont Council on the Arts with a grant to help fund the traveling exhibition Mowing the Mountain/Tree Preserve; an Adolph and Esther Gottlieb Foundation grant; Change, Inc./the Robert Rauschenberg Foundation; Money for Women/the Barbara Deming Memorial Fund; and funding that helped support my education at the Rhode Island School of Design: Women's Advertising Agency of Rhode Island, Cogswell Benevolent Trust Fund, and U.S. Government Pell Grants.

-I was guest lecturer for The Brattleboro Museum and Art Center in 2015, Marlboro College in 2007; the American University in Cairo in 2005 and 2001; the Art Institute of Chicago School’s Egypt Study Trip and the Robert Hull Fleming Museum in Burlington, Vermont in 1996; and Wellesley College in 1993 and 1989.
+I was guest lecturer for Mapping the Unknown, a solo exhibition at Mitchell-Giddings Fine Arts; for The Brattleboro Museum and Art Center, Marlboro College; the American University in Cairo; the Art Institute of Chicago School’s Egypt Study Trip; the Robert Hull Fleming Museum in Burlington, Vermont; and the Wellesley College Art Department.

-I graduated with honors in painting from the Rhode Island School of Design in 1978, where I was awarded four years of scholarships and taught as an assistant drawing instructor in the Freshman Foundation and Summer Session Programs in 1977 and 1978.
+I graduated with honors in painting from the Rhode Island School of Design in 1978, where I was awarded four years of scholarships and taught as an assistant drawing instructor in the Freshman Foundation and Summer Session Programs.
 I was an art instructor for the Community College of Vermont, from 1979 to 1985, teaching oil and watercolor painting, drawing, and art history.